Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Distortion and energy emission rate: comparative study

 To provide a deep comparative study concerning the KN-AdS and the KS-AdS black holes, we analyse the astronomical parameters $R_c$ and $\delta_c$.
-These two observables are plotted in left panels of Fig.\ref{Rb} in terms of the $(a,b)$ reduced moduli space.
+These two observables are plotted in Fig.(\ref{Rb}) in terms of the $(a,b)$ reduced moduli space.

-It has been observed that $R_c$, controlling the size, decreases by increasing the parameters $b$.
-For values of $b$ between $0$ and $0.15$, $R_c$ is almost the same for both black holes even if we vary the parameter $a$.
-For $b> 0.
-15$, $R_c^{KS}$ is bigger than $R_c^{KN}$ for different values of $a$.
-Concerning the remaining astronomical parameter $\delta_c$, controlling the distortion, it is plotted for both black holes in right panels of Fig.\ref{Rb}.
-It follows that for $a=0.1$, the distortion parameter $\delta_c$ is almost zero for both types of black holes.
-For $a> 0.1$, $\delta_c$ increases by increasing the parameter $a$.
-It has been observed that $\delta_c^{KN}$ is bigger than $\delta_c^{KS}$ for values of $b$ above $0.2$.
-For values lower than $0.2$, however, $\delta_c^{KN}$ and $\delta_c^{KS}$ are equal.
-For $b=0.1$, the distortion $\delta_c$ of the two black holes coincides even if we vary the parameter $a$.
+It has been observed that $R_c$, controlling the size, decreases by increasing the parameters $b$, $R_c$ is almost the same for both black holes even if we vary the parameter $a$.
+For the value of $b$, between $0.005$ to $0.09$, $R_c^{KS}$ and $R_c^{KN}$ has almost same size for different values of $a$.
+Concerning the remaining astronomical parameter $\delta_c$, controlling the distortion, it is plotted for both black holes in right panels of Fig.(\ref{Rb}).
+It follows that for $a=0.2$, the distortion parameter $\delta_c$ is almost zero for both types of black holes.
+For $a> 0.2$, $\delta_c$ increases by increasing the parameter $a$.
+It has been observed that $\delta_c^{KN}$ is bigger than $\delta_c^{KS}$ for values of $b$ above $0.05$.
+For values lower than $0.05$, however, $\delta_c^{KN}$ and $\delta_c^{KS}$ are equal.
+For $b=0.005$, the distortion $\delta_c$ of the two black holes coincides even if we vary the parameter $a$.
 Otherwise, $\delta_c^{KN}$ is bigger than $\delta_c^{KS}$, showing that the distortion in the KN-AdS spacetime is more relevant than the one in the KS-AdS background.\\ Having discussed the shadow shapes of the rotating and charged black holes with a negative cosmological constant, we move to investigate the energy emission rate.